qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-LongTextColumn provides sophisticated functionality for those SfDataGrid colums which are mapped to string-typed properties with no length limit.
+The LongTextColumn function provides advanced functionality for SfDataGrid columns, which are mapped to string properties with no length limit.
-When the column is wide enough to display the whole text content, its layout does not differ from the GridTextColumn.
+When a column is wide enough to display all text content, its layout is identical to that of a GridTextColumn.
-When the text does not fit in a single line, a triangle-down button is displayed on the right of the cell.
+When the text exceeds a single line, a button with a downward-pointing triangle appears to the right of the cell.
-The user can click the button to show a popup text box with the whole text.
+The user can click the button to display a text pop-up window displaying the entire text.
-The popup stays open until the user clicks a triangle-up button displayed at the rigth-top corner of the popup, or selects another cell.
+The pop-up window remains open until the user clicks the upward-pointing triangle button in the upper-right corner of the pop-up window or selects another cell.
-The popup is displayed also when the user starts editing.
-Its height grows when the user add more and more text.
+The pop-up window also appears when the user begins editing.
+Its height increases as the user adds more text.

 Two data templates are defined for a LongTextColumn control:
 - LongTextCellTemplate for displaying the text,